 Starcastle was originally from Champaign, Illinois.
 In their peak years they released 4 albums between 1976 & 1980 for Sony Music.
 Starcastle, Fountains of Light, Citadel and Real to Reel.
 On tour they graced arena stages with Styx, Boston, Rush, Jethro Tull, Heart, Journey and others.
 This amazing 6 piece prog rock group experienced great success during that time but tragically they would break up in 1980.
 Shortly after bassist/vocalist and founding member Gary Strater would relocate to California and begin to reinvent his own musical vision.
 Ultimately Gary decided to reform a new more modern version of the band.

-Gary and Mark met in 1984 while he was busy steering the wheel for his band 'Now'.
-The two bands played a show together in the San Francisco Bay Area at the Cabaret in San Jose, Ca. It was an amazing dbl bill of emotional progressive rock!
-Gary, drummer Scott McKenzie and Mark were instantly drawn to each other!
-Musically and personally and they immediately knew that they should be working together.
-After a couple more shows together as they were hanging out backstage, Gary invited Mark to join the new version of the band.
-The magnetism between them just kept pulling them closer as if by some divine intervention.
-Ironically at the same time, there was some inner friction going on between a couple of his 'Now' bandmates and it was having a negative affect on the creativity and productivity at the bands rehearsals.
-Even though Mark was the primary songwriter, he was feeling troubled and frustrated and in the end Mark decided to break up his own band and join up with Starcastle.
-He was really enjoying what he was hearing and even though Mark was only 19 and Gary 33, it all seemed like a perfect fit!
+In 1984 Mark met Gary while busy launching his new band 'Now'.
+The two bands teamed up for a few shows together in the San Francisco Bay Area and it was an amazing dbl bill of emotion driven progressive rock!
+He was really enjoying what he was hearing from Starcastle.
+Gary, drummer Scott McKenzie and Mark were instantly drawn to each other and in the short time they'd known each other the magnetism between them seemed to be pulling them closer and closer together as if by some divine intervention.
+Musically and personally they knew they should be working together.
+One night while hanging out backstage at the Cabaret in San Jose, Ca., Gary invited Mark to come join the band.
+Ironically during this time there was inner friction brewing between a couple of his 'Now' bandmates and it was starting to have a negative affect on creativity and productivity at the bands rehearsals and this was weighing heavily on Mark.
+Even though he was the primary songwriter and band leader, he was troubled and frustrated and in the end decided to break up his own band and join with Starcastle.
+Mark was only 19 and Gary 33, but yet it all seemed like a perfect fit!

-It was now a 5 piece band with the amazing vocalist George Harp on vocals, Bruce Botts and Mark on guitars.
-Rehearsals began at a warehouse in Concord, Ca managed by musician and sound engineer Michael Oliver.
-Everything appeared to be going great.
-They worked up a full set of music together and performed a showcase gig at the rehearsal space.
-The response was stellar and all seemed excited to move forward.
-But the next thing they knew guitarist Botts bolted on the band without a word and returned to the mid-west where he was originally from.
-In retrospect he was obviously not interested in sharing the guitar spotlight.
-The band wasn't happy about it but the work and time put in still brought its rewards as the foursome looked forward and immediately began creating new music together.
-Soon they began performing shows in the Bay Area.
-The new music was intense and experimental allowing enhanced freedom to explore a more expansive direction.
+Starcastle was now a 5 piece band with Gary, Scott McKenzie, the amazing George Harp on vocals and Bruce Botts and Mark on guitars.
+Rehearsals took place at a warehouse in Concord, Ca managed by sound engineer Michael Oliver.
+Everything appeared to be going great as they worked up a full set of music together with the new lineup.
+Soon they performed a special showcase and the response was stellar and everyone seemed excited to move forward.
+But almost immediately guitarist Botts did not show up to rehearsals and without a word returned home to the mid-west where he was originally from with no explanation for the departure.
+One could only assume that the new band dynamic with 2 guitars wasn't something of interest for Bruce.
+The band was shocked and not happy about it considering all the work and time put in to transform the 4 piece band into a 5 piece.
+The foursome could only continue moving forward and they immediately began to create new music together.
+Soon they were performing shows in the Bay Area and their new music was intense and experimental allowing an enhanced and more expansive direction.

 Over the next year and a half, there were many shows and demos recorded plus the addition of keyboardist Jimmy Wagner.
 It was free and unbridled and the creativity just poured out of everyone!
 This time together is cherished and truly a special and creative time!
 Their chemistry together was magical but unfortunately there were no official recordings released.